congnguyen53/FantasticFour/README.md

 # Future Update Patch Incoming
 Our team is working to finish debugging the software and adding the **appointment** feature to “Medical Doctor”. <br/>
-Expected Date: May 4th, 2020  <br/>
+In addition, there are still issues with Test Result Function.
+We are expecting to fix this ASAP <br/> Expected Date: May 4th, 2020  <br/>

 # Thank You For Using Medical Doctor!